aswatib/DiversityInMetagenomics/README.md

 ## DiversityInMetagenomics

-This is a repository for the code scripts and synthetic data used in the master thesis project titled "Exploring Microbial Diversity in Metagenomics".
+This is a repository for the code scripts and synthetic and sewage data used in the master thesis project titled "Exploring Microbial Diversity in Metagenomics".
 Below is a description of the data objects, scripts and their functionalities.

 ---